-In addition to the daily instruction in mathematics, history, science, English, and physical education, students are also taught music and Bible.
+In addition to the daily instruction in mathematics, history, science, English and physical education, students are also taught music and Bible.
 Junior High is divided into five 7th-grade sections and five 8th-grade sections.
-Students are encouraged to audition for the chorus, handbell choir, one of two bands, or orchestra and may participate in afterschool sports.
+Students are encouraged to audition for the chorus, handbell choir, band, or orchestra and may participate in afterschool sports.
 Annual social events include outings and historical trips.